 DELIVERY TRUCK REAR ENDS CAR CAUSING WHIPLASH INJURY

 Larry Wall represented a client struck in the rear by a delivery truck when she stopped for traffic.
 The driver of the delivery truck said she stopped suddenly and blamed her for the fact that she was rear ended.
 A check of the Kansas Drivers license for the delivery truck driver revealed his license had been suspended.
 The owner of the business that employed him was well aware of his bad driving record.
-The damage to the client's vehicle was minor according to the insurance adjustor, The initial offer of $10,000.00 was rejected.
+The damage to the client’s vehicle was minor according to the insurance adjustor, The initial offer of $10,000.00 was rejected.
 Larry Wall fought the MIST defense.
-MIST is an acronym for (minor impact soft tissue) and is used by insurance adjustors to cheat injured auto accident victims of the true value of their claim.
+MIST is an acronym for (minor impact soft insurance adjustors to cheat injured auto accident victims of the true value of their claim.
 Larry Wall used a DVD produced by the Spine Research Institute of San Diego www.srisd.com to establish that the clients body position and direction of impact did cause a permanent injury to the ligaments and spine.
 The treating Doctor of Osteopathic provided a report and as a result the case settled for policy limits without the necessity of a lawsuit.

 DRIVER INJURED IN A SIDE IMPACT COLLISION SUFFERS SIGNIFICANT NECK AND TAIL-BONE INJURY